IOC won't lift Russia suspension for PyeongChang closing ceremony

 Earlier this week, the IOC said Russia did pay a $15 million fine imposed after the scandal in Sochi.
 The money will be used to fund anti-doping initiatives.

 Russia, typically a winter sports powerhouse, tamped down its medal expectations for PyeongChang.
-While the OAR captured at least 14 medals these games, it only won one gold in ladies' figure skating.
+While the OAR captured 17 medals these games, it only won two golds — in ladies' figure skating and men's ice hockey.

 The U.S. Biathalon team said Saturday they would boycott next month's World Cup Final in Russia as an anti-doping message.